waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Untested Assumptions (Post-Reflection)
 *   **Assumption:** The only way to Goldenrod City is north through Route 34.
-    *   **Alternative Hypothesis:** The Day-Care or the water to the west could provide an alternative path or necessary item.
+    *   **Alternative Hypothesis:** The water to the west could provide an alternative path or necessary item (requires SURF).
-    *   **Test:** Investigate the Day-Care first.
-If that's a dead end, continue north.
+    *   **Test:** Backtrack through Ilex Forest to get to the western side of Route 34.
 Explore water routes once SURF is available.
 *   **Assumption:** Goldenrod City is the next mandatory location.
     *   **Alternative Hypothesis:** The Ruins of Alph puzzle is mandatory for progression.
     *   **Test:** If Goldenrod City is blocked, pivot to solving the Ruins of Alph puzzle.
+*   **Assumption:** The Day-Care PC is permanently bugged.
+    *   **Alternative Hypothesis:** The PC works under different conditions (e.g., time of day, story progression).
+    *   **Test:** Try interacting with the PC again at a later point in the game.

 ## IV.
 Tool & Agent Development
 ### Core Directives